KimMin-Gwan/C_Double_Plus_in_2022_Practice/README.md

 # C_Double_Plus_in_2022_Practice
  ### Notice
- - These solutions are based on Yeungnam University Object-oriented Programming and Data Structure Class Practice
+ - These solutions are based on Yeungnam University Object-Oriented Programming and Data Structure Course Practice
  - All content is used to create my portfolio and back up materials.
- - If you are taking this class and want to use these solutions, please contact me.
+ - If you are taking same Course and want to use these solutions, please contact me.

  If there is an error, please contact me by e-mail alsrhks2508@naver.com